spatiszisis/employeemanagementsystem/README.md

 ## About this Project

-This is a simple Employee Management System implemented with React and Java Spring.The user can add or edit and remove a employee from the table.
+This is a simple Employee Management System implemented with React and Java Spring.
+The user can add or edit and remove a employee from the table.

 ## Technologies